Data Fabrication

 Another production cloning–related challenge is the high cost, especially when it comes to infrastructure.
 If you need to copy 100 percent of your test data into your test environment, you’ll incur high storage and infrastructure costs.
 And it doesn’t stop there: nowadays it is common for organizations to have multiple test environments.
 So you’d be paying this enormous cost over and over again.

-How Does Data Fabrication Differ From Data Falsification?
-How Can (Test) Data Fabrication Help You?
+How Does Data Fabrication Differ from Data Falsification?

 We’ll now cover what data fabrication is and how it can help you.
 First, a disclaimer: data fabrication has another meaning, as in “creating false data to support a predetermined conclusion in scientific experiments.”
 Rest assured that this is certainly not what we’re talking about here!

-Our data fabrication is also called synthetic data generation or simply data generation.
-And it is precisely what its name suggests: a technique to provide test data for test cases by generating it.
+Our data fabrication is a technique to provide test data for test cases by generating it.

 Data fabrication presents a number of benefits when compared to alternative techniques to obtain test data, particularly production cloning.
 That’s what we’ll cover next.